Stephen-RA-King/pydough/README.md

 ### Note
 Some badges can take up to 24 Hrs to update (yes download badge ...
 I am looking at you).
 So please be patient.

-# 📝 Using the template Features
+# :keyboard: Using the template Features

 ---